mongodb-developer/kotlin-driver-quick-start/Readme.md

 }
 ```

-And now we can connect with [MongoDB Atlas](https://www.mongodb.com/atlas/database) using Kotlin driver.
+And now we are ready to connect with [MongoDB Atlas](https://www.mongodb.com/atlas/database) using Kotlin driver.

 ---------------------